viernes, 16 de diciembre de 1988

 (Pintura del artista mexicano Omar Ortiz)

-How beautiful it would be to walk with you
+How beautiful it would be to walk with you,

-you dream what I was dreaming!
+you would dream the dream that I am dreaming!

-If you would give me just a smile
+If you would give me just a smile,

-compassion would no longer have to beg you,
+compassion would no longer beg you;

 domingo, 30 de octubre de 1988